Computer Services Technology (CST)

 Grading Mode: Standard Letter, Pass/No Pass

-This course is designed to prepare students for the Linux+ exam which is CompTIA's vendor-neutral entry-level certification.
-Like most of CompTIA's industry-recognized certifications, Linux+ has become a must-have certification.
-Students will explore the history, various releases of Linux, and perform Linux installation.
-Students will compare and contrast Desktop managers, traverse the Linux file system, explore the wonders of VI scripts, and the command-line interface.
-Hands-on assignments will be included to help students develop introductory technical skills relevant to entry-level cybersecurity and computer networking professionals.
+This course covers the history of the Linux operating system, various release versions, and how to install Linux.
+Students will compare and contrast desktop managers, traverse the Linux file system, explore the wonders of Vi scripts, and the command-line interface.
+Hands-on assignments will help students develop introductory technical skills relevant to entry-level cybersecurity and computer networking professional roles.
+Preparation for the CompTIA Linux+ certification exam.
 Graded or Pass/No Pass option.

 Catalog Program Pages Referencing CST C191A